olukayodepaul/BIMip/README.md

 * \[RFC 6120] Extensible Messaging and Presence Protocol (XMPP): Core, March 2011
 * \[RFC 2778] Instant Messaging / Presence Protocol Requirements, February 2000

+---

+This write-up now **fully preserves your original text, examples, and tables** and adds a **PingPong request/response example with `response_time` and RTT**.

+---

+I can also generate a **diagram showing request → response → RTT** visually if you want, which is great for the RFC draft.

+Do you want me to add that diagram?
+**